jsturtevant/jsturtevant.github.io/_posts/2014-07-31-awaiting-the-block.markdown

 ---

 The **await** keyword in C# is magical.
 It seems to just work.
 Throw an **await** in the front of the offending code and slap an **async** on the method.
-Do this all the way up and it just works.
+Do this on all the methods in the chaing and it just works.
 Right?
-Although it does *just* work alot of the times there are quite a few gotcha's.
+Although it does *just* work most of the times there are quite a few *gotcha's*.
 This guy talks about this one and that guy talks about that one.

  I recently watch an awesome pluralsight video by Skeet that went into depth on how **await** works.
 I recommend the